rohit-hub07/PetAdoption/README.md

-#Pet_Adoption
+# Pet Adoption

-Here I have created a simple web page containg some information about pets.
-I have used different properties of div to create a card like stucture
+This is a simple web page containing information about pets.
+I have utilized various properties of HTML and CSS to create a card-like structure for displaying pet information.

-#Technologies_Used
--HTML%=5
--CSS3
+## Technologies Used

+- HTML5
+- CSS3